brokkr/dissent/README.md

 * Improved privacy: A rule suppressing interaction must result in equivalent or less data collection than an explicitly stated "i do not consent" to anything but the bare minimum of data collection and cookies.
+Yes, that does rely on the site respecting the idea that consent cannot be inferred from silence.

 * Simplicity: One line per rule, no regex